openvinotoolkit/datumaro/docs/source/docs/level-up/basic_skills/03_dataset_import_export.rst

 Convert data format
 ===================

-Users sometimes needs to compare, merge, or manage various kinds of public datasets in a unified system.
-To achieve this, Datumaro not only has `import` and `export` funcionalities, but also provides `convert`, which shortens the import and export into a single command line.
+Users sometimes need to compare, merge, or manage various kinds of public datasets in a unified system.
+To achieve this, Datumaro not only has ``import`` and ``export`` funcionalities, but also provides ``convert``, which shortens the import and export into a single command line.
-We now convert the Cityscapes data into the MS-COCO format, which is described in :ref:`here <COCO>`.
+Let's convert the Cityscapes data into the MS-COCO format, which is described in :ref:`here <COCO>`.

 .. tab-set::

   .. tab-item:: CLI

-    Without creation of a project, we can achieve this with a single line command `convert` in Datumaro
+    Without creation of a project, we can achieve this with a single line command ``convert`` in Datumaro

     .. code-block:: bash